 1) Furniture and carpet

-If the used furniture pieces are old or worn, you will need to get rid of them while the reusable items can be donated to a charity.
+If the used furniture pieces are old or worn, you will need to get rid of them, while the reusable items can be donated to a charity.
 In either case, the furniture will need to be removed.
-It is also suggested to remove old furniture as it will affect both the look and value of your property.
+It is also suggested to remove old furniture as it will affect your property’s look and value.
 The same can be said about carpets.
-If the carpets are old or unsightly then you will need to remove and dispose of them.
+If the carpets are old or unsightly, you must remove and dispose of them.

 2) Hazardous waste